Kakikakikakki/MF-ADCCA/README.md

 - Can implement MF-ADCCA including DFA, DCCA, A-DFA, A-DCCA, MFDFA, MFDCCA, A-MFDFA analysis.

 ## paper
+when using this code, please cite the following paper:

 - S. Kakinaka and K. Umeno, Exploring asymmetric multifractal cross-correlations of price-volatility and asymmetric volatility dynamics in cryptocurrency markets.
 Physica A 581, 126237 (2021) https://doi.org/10.1016/j.physa.2021.126237

 ## Usage